ED ON CAMPUS PRESIDENTIAL RESPONSIBILITIES

 Karen Snyder Duke, Ed on Campus Director, email@example.com.
 Reach out to Karen for advice regarding mag tours in NYC and speaker information.

-Elizabeth Lily, Deputy Ed on Campus Director, firstname.lastname@example.org.
+Elizabeth Lily, Resume Critiques Manager, firstname.lastname@example.org.
 Reach out to Elizabeth for resume critique inquiries.

 Ashley Oerman, Ed on Campus Associate (Admissions), email@example.com.
 Reach out to Ashley with questions regarding transitioning officers and on-campus events.